-Piggybacking off the success of the Amazon Alexa, which at the time had just come out – I decided that I was going to build Wally a digital assistant.
-Something that blended into his surroundings, something that didn’t require him to interact with, something different – something geared to his generation and condition.
-Hence the “Wally Board” was created.
+Inspired by the success of the Amazon Alexa, which had just been released, I decided to build Wally a digital assistant.
+I wanted it to blend into his surroundings, be easy to use, and be geared towards his generation and condition.
+That’s how the “Wally Board” was created.

-Purposely built for family and care facilities to control remotely, Wally (the device, not the man) was built using cheap Chinese Android tablets that could be bought at cost.
-A native Android application would put the device in kiosk mode and display the content using the web-view which was programmed and controlled through a portal built on Meteor.js.
-Users were able to build slide decks with custom information for the intended recipient.
-Calendars, meal plans and sport schedules with local channels could also be automatically added – Wally (the man, not the device) never missed a St. Louis Cardinals game in his life.
+The Wally Board was purposely built for family and care facilities to control remotely.
+It was constructed using inexpensive Chinese Android tablets and a native Android application that put the device in kiosk mode and displayed the content using a web-view which was programmed and controlled through a portal built on Meteor.js.
+Users were able to create slide decks with custom information for the intended recipient.
+Calendars, meal plans and sports schedules with local channels could also be automatically added.
+Wally never missed a St. Louis Cardinals game in his life.

 The device would automatically show the day and time and the weather with customized backgrounds.
-The original version was built into a picture frame, but as more residence at his facility saw his board – the demand for a portable version was created and I added a child’s foam tablet case.
-Residents would carry their Wally around the halls to help the remember what was for lunch or simply what time is was.
-The large display and ease of use was a massive helping hand for a lot of people.
+The original version was built into a picture frame, but as more residents at the facility saw Wally’s board, the demand for a portable version was created and I added a child’s foam tablet case.
+Residents would carry their Wally around the halls to help them remember what was for lunch or simply what time it was.
+The large display and ease of use was a massive help for many people.

 Although the Wally Board was only implemented in a regional area, it received interest from other care facilities.
 However, the project required more resources than I was able to provide, given my other commitments at work and at home.
 Despite this, I consider the project a great success as it helped improve the quality of life for those who used it.
 It was also a valuable learning experience for me.